The Dos and Don’ts of Requests for Proposals

 Ambiguous RFPs can cause mistaken assumptions because of the absence of details.
 First, determine an action plan for the project.
-Then set very clear deadlines for deliverables.
+Then, set very clear deadlines for deliverables.
 Be sure to provide all pertinent background information so the vendor will have a clear picture of where you are, what you need, and when you need it.
 A well-developed request for proposal should dictate every action item clearly.
-In the event that there are muddled desires, the vendors will either pass on your project or return your RFP with an RFI(request for information).
-What’s more, RFP’s should layout how respondents should structure their response.
+Vendors will either pass on your project or return your RFP with an RFI (request for information) to clear up any muddled desires.
+What’s more, RFPs should lay out how respondents should structure their responses.
 This makes it simpler to contrast proposals with one another.

 Explain Cost Qualifications